 One minute, I was alone … and the next, I was overrun.
-While I was answering emails on the last day of a trip to visit savings groups in India, teenage girls suddenly swarmed into my bedroom unannounced, covering giggles with their hands.
+While I was answering emails on the last day of a trip to visit savings groups in Asia, teenage girls suddenly swarmed into my bedroom unannounced, covering giggles with their hands.

 These girls—who lived at the orphanage next to my guesthouse—asked to see my clothes and touch my hair and page through my books.
 They called me “sister” and showed me how to wear the sari I bought that week, explaining that only married women wore saris.
 Whoops!
 They acted shy at first but were soon gently elbowing each other out of the way to have me photograph them by the window.

 Eventually all the girls disappeared except one—Anaya.* She told me how her father abandoned her after her mother died.
 And how despite huge class barriers, she dreamed of being a nurse.
 As she scrolled through photos of HOPE International clients around the world on my laptop, I explained that I sometimes traveled to help others—mostly Americans—understand what poverty is like.

 Her curiosity bubbled over.
 “So your job is to help the poor people?
 People like me?”

 “But you are one of the money people, right?”

 And that’s when she asked it:

 “Sometimes I feel sad and ask God why I am one of the poor people.
 Do you know why?”